GoogleFeud/ts-runtime-checks/README.md

 npm i --save-dev ts-runtime-checks
 ```

-`tsc` doesn't allow you to add custom transformers, so you must use a tool which adds them:
+Sadly, `tsc` doesn't allow you to add custom transformers, so you must use a tool which adds them:

 <details>
     <summary>Usage with ttypescript</summary>